manasavirivinti/flashcardscreen/README.md

 ## Cards
 Contains list of cards added.\
 We can perform the following operations.\
--Add a new card
+- Add a new card
--Delete a card(if user required)
+- Delete a card(if user required)
 ## Newcard
--Conatins a form where we input our new card along with the details and submit it by clicking it on 'submit' button
+- Conatins a form where we input our new card along with the details and submit it by clicking it on 'submit' button